bibixx/bongohive-js-workshops/3. Web APIs/1. DOM Manipulation/1 - getting elements.md

 const insider = hero.querySelector(':scope div div')
 // insider: insider
 ```
+// @TODO I would leave just this part
 Instead of playing with scope we can have a better naming

 ``` html